Dato: 7. november

 Ahmad Ghazawneh

 Ahmad Ghazawneh is an Associate Professor of Information Systems at Kristiania and a founding member and academic partner at the European Blockchain Center in Copenhagen.
-With a robust presence in both academia and industry, he specializes in Fintech, Blockchain, and AI, with a particular focus on Open Banking.
+With a robust presence in both academia and the industry, he specializes in Fintech, Blockchain, and AI, with a particular focus on Open Banking.
 Ahmad has extensively researched and published on major cases such as Nordea Bank, contributing to the broader understanding of these technologies' impacts.
 He also collaborates with industry leaders to drive innovation and practical applications in these fields.

 Moutaz Haddara

 Moutaz Haddara is a Professor of information systems, Founding Director of the IDEAS Lab, and an expert in the field of information systems and technology management.
 He is affiliated with several international universities and has carried out extensive research and development within innovation, digital transformation, technology adoption, use, and integration.
-He is also the Program Director of the PhD. program in Applied Information Technology at SEIT.
+He is also the Program Director of the PhD-program in Applied Information Technology at SEIT.